 President, Dallas Theological Seminary/Senior Professor, Bible Exposition

 Dr. Bailey assumed the Seminary’s presidency after years of service as both a professor in the Bible Exposition department and as the Vice President for Academic Affairs.
 In addition to his years at Dallas Theological Seminary, he has pastored various churches in Arizona and Texas.
 He was a seminar instructor for Walk Thru the Bible Ministries for twenty years and is in demand for Bible conferences and other preaching engagements.
 His overseas ministries have included Venezuela, Argentina, Hungary, and China.
 He is also a regular tour leader in Israel, Jordan, Egypt, Turkey, Greece, and Rome.
 His board service includes Bible Study Fellowship, Insight for Living, Jews for Jesus, and Walk Thru the Bible Ministries.

-Threaded/Director of External Focus, Woodcreek Church – Dallas, TX
+Founder, Threaded/Director of External Focus, Woodcreek Church – Dallas, TX

 Founder, Project Unity/Sr. Minster, St. Paul UMC – Dallas, TX

 Panel: Reaching the Next Generation of Christian Leaders

 Worship Leader & Media Producer – Fort Worth, TX

 A Christian artist whose music combines moody pop melodies with lyrics that deal with faith and worship, Sarah Reeves was born in Athens, Alabama on April 29, 1989.
 Reeves grew up in a musical household; her father, John Mark “Hershey” Reeves, was a musician, songwriter, engineer, and producer who had been working in music since the late ’70s, and her younger sister, Mary Reeves, is a member of the group Only in Stories.Read more.